 I’m new to GLP.
 Where do classes meet?

-Sports classes meet at the sports field on Atlantic Avenue, both Summer Athletic Conditioning classes at the sports field, youth tennis classes, youth tournaments, and tennis team at the kids’ tennis courts on West Shore Avenue (closest to the Casino), adult and adult tournaments tennis at the adult courts on Pacific Street, swimming classes at South Beach the first day (swimmers will directed to subsequent lessons), Swimming for Fitness for ages 8-12 at South Beach, Swimming for Fitness for ages 13 to adult at Main Beach, all Seashell/Opti classes at the Inner Lagoon.
+Sports classes meet at the sports field on Atlantic Avenue; youth tennis classes, youth tournaments, and tennis team at the kids’ tennis courts on West Shore Avenue (closest to the Casino): adult and adult tournaments tennis at the adult courts on Pacific Street: swimming classes at South Beach the first day (swimmers will directed to subsequent lessons): Swimming for Fun at South Beach; Swimming for Fitness at Main Beach: and all Seashell/Opti classes at the Inner Lagoon.
 Junior sailing classes (Optis and 420s) meet on the deck outside the Yacht Club office.
-Golf meets at the putting green on North St. All other activities (theater, teen crafts, art, Club 4/5) meet in Clark Hall, the large hall at the back of the Casino.
+Golf meets at the putting green on North St. All other activities (theater, dance, teen crafts, art, Club 4/5) meet in Clark Hall, the large hall at the back of the Casino.
 The Friday afternoon novelty and track meets are held at the sports field; the swim meet at South Beach.
 For evening events such as sports and tween teen activities, please check the calendar.
 Kiddie dances and movies take place in Clark Hall.

 My child is advanced for his age.
 Is there a way I can put him in a higher level class?